MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-sql-cross-warehouse-query-editor.md

     :::image type="content" source="media/tutorial-sql-cross-warehouse-query-editor/explorer-add-warehouses.png" alt-text="Screenshot of the Explorer pane, highlighting the + Warehouse button." border="false":::

-1. In the **OneLake catalog**, select the `Shortcut_Exercise` SQL analytics endpoint.
-The SQL analytics endpoint was created in the [Use a notebook to analyze data in a Warehouse in Microsoft Fabric](tutorial-analyze-data-notebook.md) tutorial.
+1. In the **OneLake catalog** window, select the `Shortcut_Exercise` SQL analytics endpoint.
+You created the SQL analytics endpoint in the [Analyze data with a notebook](tutorial-analyze-data-notebook.md) tutorial.

     :::image type="content" source="media/tutorial-sql-cross-warehouse-query-editor/explorer-add-warehouses-select-sql-endpoint.png" alt-text="Screenshot of the OneLake catalog window, highlighting the SQL analytics endpoint." lightbox="media/tutorial-sql-cross-warehouse-query-editor/explorer-add-warehouses-select-sql-endpoint.png" border="false":::